code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 The following general rules are strongly recommended:

+- Do not break documentation: for example, when modifying arguments to a function or modifying structures, make sure the special Doxygen comments ar up to date.
+When building the code, use `make html` and check the `docs/doxygen/doxygen_warn.log` file in the build directory.
 - Except for files in which they have a special meaning (such as Makefiles), use spaces, not tabs. *Absolutely* avoid tabs in Python code.
 Most importantly, use a decent text editor that does not